Developing market-driven ideas

 - Operational efficiency: Waste reduction and management, productivity improvement analysis, quality management

-- Product research: New product modeling, competitive product studies, pricing
+- Product research: New product modeling, competitive product studies, pricing strategy

 - Business research: Short-/long-range forecasts, business trends, profit/value analysis